Sébastien Bourdais: IndyCar career

 Bourdais driving at the 2012 Toyota Grand Prix of Long Beach.

 Bourdais made his IRL debut at the 2005 Indianapolis 500.
 In his first full-time season in the unified Indycar series (2011) with Dale Coyne, Bourdais wound up 23rd in the championship, scoring the fastest race lap at Edmonton.

 A switch to Dragon Racing Team for 2012–13, first with the ill-fated Lotus, then with improved Chevrolet power, he finished 25th and twelfth, respectively, in the IndyCar championship.
 By 2014, Bourdais broke through for two pole positions and one victory.
-By midpoint in the 2015 season, his second year driving for Jimmy Vasser's KV Racing team alongside teammate Stefano Coletti, Bourdais's stock steadily rose, to top 20 status in the world drivers' ranking.
+By midpoint in the 2015 season, his second year driving for Jimmy Vasser's KV Racing team alongside teammate Stefano Coletti, Bourdais's stock steadily rose, to top-20 status in the world drivers' ranking.

-On 20 July 2014, having won the 1st heat race in Toronto, Sébastien Bourdais joined Al Unser Jr. and Ryan Hunter-Reay as the third driver in the history of organised motorsport to score open-wheel Championship Racing victories, under three sanctioning bodies (e.g., CART, and CCWS, and IRL sanction), in North America.
-Against stiff opposition, Bourdais finished 2014 scoring 5 top-5s and 10th overall in the 2014 IRL championship.
+On 20 July 2014, having won the first heat race in Toronto, Sébastien Bourdais joined Al Unser Jr. and Ryan Hunter-Reay as the third driver in the history of organised motorsport to score open-wheel Championship Racing victories, under three sanctioning bodies (e.g., CART, and CCWS, and IRL sanction), in North America.
+Against stiff opposition, Bourdais finished 2014 scoring five top-fives and tenth overall in the 2014 IRL championship.

 On 31 May 2015, in the second heat race at Belle Isle, Detroit, in a drive from far back on the grid harkening back to Stefan Bellof at Monaco in 1984, effortlessly carving his way by lesser drivers on a tight, composite street circuit, in heavy rain, breaking through with an impressive, high-profile victory and fastest race lap, Bourdais recorded his 33rd victory in American Championship car racing, just behind Al Unser Jr. with 34.

 On 12 July 2015, at the Milwaukee Mile, Bourdais dominated the field and had the entire field a lap down at one point and won, his second of the 2015 season.
 He finished tenth in points.
 After KV Racing went down to one team for 2016, Bourdais struggled with a lone win again at Detroit.
 He finished in fourteenth in points for 2016.
 In October 2016, it was announced that Bourdais would make the change to Dale Coyne Racing to drive the No. 18 for the 2017 season.
 His KVSH race engineer Olivier Boisson would also follow him to DCR.

 In his first race back to DCR, Bourdais won the Firestone Grand Prix of St. Petersburg to start the 2017 season coming from last after a qualifying crash, on 12 March 2017.
 He backed this up with another recovery drive at the Long Beach race, starting from ninth and making an early rear wing change, to finish second, extending his lead in the series standings.